 Botanical Name: Ludisia discolor

 No blooms?
 Although these orchids will tolerate low to moderate light levels just fine, you won't get the blooms without bright (indirect) light.
+Give jewel orchid a slightly cooler nighttime temp to promote blooms.
+Also, feed with orchid fertilizer.

 Happy with humidity.
 I've found only one challenge with this easy-to-please orchid.
 This tropical native wants higher humidity levels than is usually found in a home.
 I've found that a pebble tray or a room humidifier works like a charm.